-I worked for ten years at the (now defunct, alas) Foundry Bookstore in New Haven, where we had a file drawer labeled NUGATORY GALLIMAUFRY.
+I worked for ten years at the (long defunct, alas) Foundry Bookstore in New Haven, where we had a file drawer labeled NUGATORY GALLIMAUFRY.
 That's what this page is meant to be -- a little of everything: bio, photos, excerpts from books.
-Here is an essay on one of my favorite topics, written in my Connecticut days:
+This is a painful essay I've been sitting on for a year, unsure what to do with it.
+I decided to post it here.

 A short bio...